katzrkool/brett/README.md

 Then, run `node bin/main.js`

 ### Wishlist
+Brett can check users' wishlists for sales on both Steam and Humble Bundle

 For the wishlist functionality, you'll need to add to your config.
 You need a cache (a file to store sales data), a channel ID to post in, and a dictionary of discord users to steam ids.
 See example below
 ```json
 {